-- d.
-An affidavit or affidavits, signed by the School's licensed business official who will be given the responsibility of keeping the financial records of the School, describing the training completed, professional licensure held and degrees earned by him or her; - e.
-A copy of a certificate of insurance that indicates that the person who will be entrusted with handling the funds of the School is adequately bonded. - xi.
+- xii.
 Within 30 days of the change to any member of the Governing Body or the School's licensed business official who will be given the responsibility of keeping the financial records of the charter school, the school shall resubmit all information required in Section 4.
-Subsection 5 xi(a)-(e) above, revised to reflect the changes in staffing or board membership. - xii.
+Subsection 5.xi(a)-(e) above, revised to reflect the changes in staffing or board membership. - xiii.
 If at any time, the School's qualification as a board of finance is revoked by the Department, the Commission shall, at its next regularly scheduled meeting, consider whether to commence revocation proceedings to revoke the School's Charter.
 If the Commission decides not to revoke the charter, the School shall be required to develop and successfully implement a Corrective Action Plan to address the conditions and causes of the revocation of the School's qualification as a board of finance.